 As well as wandering the streets within, there are many great points to walk the walls that surround the City.
 A perfect spot is to look out over from the old capital to the new, Valletta.
 It was guns of the defenders of Mdina that sent the Ottomans running back towards where Valletta is now in the Great Siege of Malta, 1565.

-The present day population is under 300 and no cars are allowed except a few of the population etc. This gives much to the affectionate local nickname, the Silent City.
+The present day population of Mdina is under 300 and no cars are allowed except a few of the population, emergency vehicles and wedding cars etc. This gives rise to the affectionate local nickname for the place, The Silent City.

 If ever in Malta, it is a must visit..
 If ever in Mdina, you must take time to wander the many streets and side streets.
-Gems are abound everywhere, I look forward to showing you some in the next posts.
+You can get lost for hours and hours exploring within the walls of this city.
+Wonderful buildings, restaurants and shops are abound everywhere, A big tip from me, go for a cake at Fontanella Tea Garden.
+Absolutely delicious.